dannyyu92/barebones/README.md

 ===
 Barebones is my personal base Rails application.
-After developing a couple of Rails applications, I thought that there were some common gems and patterns that would be nice to out of the box.
+After developing a couple of Rails applications, I thought that there were some common gems and patterns that would be nice to have out of the box.

 Installation
 ---